-Large scale murals adorning buildings, retaining walls, and even the pavement, are popping up all over West Michigan giving us a whole host of great photography locations to enjoy.
+Large scale murals adorning buildings, retaining walls, and even the pavement around West Michigan give us a whole host of free art and great photo ops.

-While the city has several murals from Art Prizes past, local organizations like the Urban Institute for Contemporary Art (UICA), and West Michigan Center for Arts and Technology (WMCAT), with the support of Downtown Grand Rapids, Inc. (DGRI), are regularly bringing in mural artists to brighten even the darkest concrete walls.
+While the city has several murals from Art Prizes past, local organizations like the now defunct Urban Institute for Contemporary Art (UICA), and West Michigan Center for Arts and Technology (WMCAT), with the support of Downtown Grand Rapids, Inc. (DGRI), have regularly brought in mural artists that challenge us to think about our surroundings in new ways.

 We scoured the streets of West Michigan – from the city down to the big lake – to compile a map with 100+ murals for you to uncover the next time you need an art fix.